OriginChain docs

 Replication topology

 Cross-region active-active replication is available on Enterprise via the Multi-Writer Cluster add-on.
-On other tiers, every byte stays in the region you picked.
+On other configurations, every byte stays in the region you picked.

 Migration from existing data